-Credendo XS's insurance activities are conducted by qualified staff with the necessary experience and technical capabilities, acting in accordance with the Integrity Policy and Code of Conduct.
-Fraud risk is mitigated through the rules on delegation of authority, signature authority and the generalised application of the four-eyes principle.
-According to its latest annual report.
-Credendo XS's compliance function was not informed of any form of internal or external fraud (-attempt) of which the Company would have been victim in 2019.
+Credendo GSR's insurance activities are conducted by qualified staff with the necessary experience and technical capabilities, acting in accordance with the Integrity Policy and Code of Conduct.
+Fraud risk is mitigated through the centralized decision taking via committees and the generalized application of the segregation of duties and of the four eyes principle.
+According to its latest annual report Credendo GSR's compliance function was not informed of any form of internal or external fraud (-attempt) of which the Company would have been victim in 2022.